 To determine which guidelines should be used when developing a Data Management Plan:

 1. Review the application guidelines (the NSF Solicitation) for your proposal under the "Proposal Preparation Instructions" section.

 If specific guidance for DMPs is included, follow them.

-If the application guidelines do not include DMP requirements, review the guidelines of the directorate or division to which your proposal is going to be submitted.
+2. If the application guidelines do not include DMP requirements, review the guidelines or the directorate or division to which your proposal is going to be submitted.

-Follow the GPG’s general Data Management Plan guidance. (see below)
+Follow GPG's General Data Management Plan guidance. (see below).